Preprimary – 2nd Grade

 - Young children learn through concrete experiences in the environment.

-- A healthy, motivated student can learn what s/he needs to learn during the hours spent in the classroom.
+- A healthy, motivated student can learn what they need to learn during the hours spent in the classroom.

 - Children need time relaxing and playing with friends and family outside of school.

 This does not mean that there is no learning at home!
-Children can do many things that support their classroom learning, including reading and be read to, cooking, gardening, caring for pets, helping with chores, writing messages, playing at the playground, making art projects, playing with blocks, helping parents with hobbies, counting objects, making designs, playing games like Concentration and talking with parents about the world.
-A curious child who has been exposed to many experiences makes a good learner.
+Children can do many things that support their classroom learning, including reading and being read to, cooking, gardening, caring for pets, helping with chores, writing messages, playing at the playground, making art projects, playing with blocks, helping parents with hobbies, and talking with parents about the world.

 Certain skills do require regular practice, and playing a musical instrument is one of them.
 First graders are expected to practice the recorder for 10 minutes a day, and by second grade, some children will benefit from brief, regular periods of practice on rote skills such as math facts.
 Teachers will let you know if this kind of work would be helpful.